 A portion of trust fund balances represents estimated payments on production-type leases for which certain tribes and individual Indians hold an interest.
-When certain adjustments to production are identified, estimated payments received in excess of production are returned to the depositor or adjusted for in future payments.
+When certain adjustments to production are identified, estimated payments received in excess of production are returned to the depositor or adjusted for in future payments (note 7(b)).